alicezhang955/AZ-Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+The wristband alert may not be as visible in certain hand positions.

 \*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\*

+Due to the consideration above, the design idea changed from an envisioned row of lights just on the top of the wristband to a ring of lights around the entire band.

 ## Part C. Prototype the device